brumik/react-data-explorer/README.md

 # react-data-explorer

+## Workflow
+* Write code, commit with semantic release commit messages (see bellow)
+* Create PR
+* Merge the PR, and the CI will start to run:
+    * Generate new package number and tag by semantic release
+    * Publish the package to the NPM registry
+    * Build the demo app and push the built app to the `gh-pages` branch
+    * The branch served as a webpage on: [https://brumik.github.io/react-data-explorer](https://brumik.github.io/react-data-explorer)

+### Semantic release commit messages
 Using semantic release (disabled until the app is in <v1.0.0)
 * Patch release: `fix(pencil): stop graphite breaking when too much pressure applied`
 * Feature release: `feat(pencil): add 'graphiteWidth' option`